lukecartledge/CV/README.md

 A photographer and web developer.
 My background combines creativity with high technical knowledge and I love bringing these traits into my coding.
 I have become really passionate about writing code that is clean, tested and reusable.

  Having just completed the intensive 16 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested but apprehensive amateur coder to a competent and confident developer.
-Able to take on new technologies and learn new techniques rapidly and efficiently.

 I am currently looking for a career in the tech scene of London or Brighton, where I can further expand my knowledge in Full-Stack and Front-End development and design.
 ***